 This story is brought to you by Bayhill High School.

-Bayhill High School, a small private school in Berkeley, celebrates its 10th year educating students with learning differences.
+Bayhill High School, a small private school in Berkeley, educates and empowers students with learning differences such as dyslexia and ADHD.
 What makes Bayhill different?
 For one, its teachers are trained specifically how to teach students who learn differently.
-Lessons are taught auditorily, visually, and kinesthetically (hands-on) in order to reach every student.
-Bayhill students are challenged with a college preparatory curriculum that fosters critical thinking and problem-solving skills, and emphasizes student strengths.
+Lessons are taught auditorily, visually and kinesthetically (hands-on) in order to reach every student.
+Bayhill students are challenged at their level with a college preparatory curriculum that fosters critical thinking and problem-solving skills and emphasizes student strengths.

 Bayhill students also enjoy a wide range of course offerings, extracurriculars and school events.
 Its extensive arts program allows students to explore talents in art, photography, music and digital media.
 Students participate in clubs like Student Council, Poetry & Creative Writing and the national Junior State of America organization.